 • Save

 Have you visited Lake Minnewanka in Banff National Park?
-Did you hike the lakeside trail, backcountry camp, or paddle on the lake?
+Did you hike Lake Minnewanka Trail or someplace else?
 Leave a comment below!

 Want to save this for later?
 Hover over the image to add to Pinterest!